 This week is a very tense time for many families across the country.
-Not least because nurseries and schools remain closed, but also because in just a few days they’ll find out if their child has made it into their first choice school.
+In just a few days they’ll find out if their child has made it into their first choice school.

 There are also certain circumstances where you can appeal either to the local council or directly to the school – depending on the type of school the child has applied to.
 This will be made clear in the offer letter you receive.
 The deadline for applying for an appeal is 40 days, but make sure to confirm this with your local council as they're likely to be extended this year.
 If you appeal, you’ll be told why your child wasn’t offered a place, but you’ll also be able to put forward why your child should be offered one.

 Make sure you have the grounds to appeal, to ensure the best chance of your child getting your desired place.
 Examples include a mistake in the admissions process, such as incorrectly measuring the distance between your home and the school – the School Admissions Code and relevant law must be complied with.
 If you do think a mistake has been made, you must contact the Admission Authority immediately.
 If they agree, then this could accelerate an offer for your child’s place in that school without the need for appeal.

 Another example includes a social or medical need, such as your child needing a particular type of care that is better dealt with at your preferred school.
 Whatever reason for appeal, make sure to collect as much information and evidence as possible to support it.
 This can include documentation containing medical needs, transport costs, and so on, which you’ll be able to submit with the appeal to strengthen your case.